If you are using an application like Excel or Intrinio's REST API, and suddenly stop receiving data, it could be for a variety of reasons.

 Intrinio has a subscription model where you can sign up for different data feeds to access different kinds of data.
 Each data feed has different plans that allow different amounts of daily data.

-Free trials and non-professional plans allow fewer daily data points than professional and enterprise plans (Plans with more data cost more).
+Individual plans allow fewer daily data points than startup and enterprise plans (Plans with more data cost more).
 These daily data limits are measured in API calls- check out this article to see what an API call is and how they are counted.

 If you have hit the limit of daily data for your plan, you will stop receiving data and will see an error message or an NA for all or some of the data you try to pull.
 This article explains how to check your usage.